Seddik-Turki/Sketch2IMage/README.md

 This notebook includes the complete data pipeline,training procedures and generating Images.

 ## Deployment
-The model is deployed within the `interface.html` file, which serves as the web interface for the application.
+The model is deployed within the `interface.html` file, which serves as the web interface for this application.
-You can interact with the model in this web inteface0
+You can interact with the model in this web inteface.

 ## Results
 ![Gnerated Image](images/output.png)